marialuquea/Eventsually/ReadMe.md

 >>> u.posts.all()
 []

-Print post author and body for all posts
+>>> # print post author and body for all posts
 >>> posts = Post.query.all()
 >>> for p in posts:
 ...     print(p.id, p.author.username, p.body)
 ...
 1 john my first post!

-Get all users in reverse alphabetical order
+# get all users in reverse alphabetical order
 >>> User.query.order_by(User.username.desc()).all()
 [<User susan>, <User john>]